Beyond-ML-Labs/BeyondML/README.md

   inference

 #### Version 0.1.2
-- Added the `TransformerEncoderLayer` and `TransformerDecoderLayer` layers to `beyondml.pt.layers` which currently support pruning for the linear layers in the transformer architecture
+- Added the `MaskedMultiHeadAttention`, `MaskedTransformerEncoderLayer`, and `MaskedTransformerDecoderLayer` layers to `beyondml.pt.layers` which currently support pruning for the linear layers in the transformer architecture